-The League City Police Department came in contact (motor vehicle-related incidents) with 20,105 drivers.
+The League City Police Department came in contact (motor vehicle-related incidents) with 21,802 drivers.
 The data indicates the League City Police Department searches ethnic groups at a higher percentage rate than Caucasian contacts.
 The data also indicates the League City Police Department arrests ethnic groups at a higher rate than Caucasian contacts.
-The data further indicates searches conducted on white contacts have a 55.04% hit rate for contraband.
-Searches conducted on black contacts have a 56.91% hit rate for contraband, with Hispanic hit rates at 36.44% and Asian contacts at 54.55% hit rates.
-Search rates and hit rates cannot be directly attributed to racial bias and, on face value, cannot be considered as racial profiling based exclusively on contact data.
-In previous years, the League City Police Department has attempted to measure police contacts against the baseline measurement of US Census data.
-Recent academic research suggests the use of US Census data fails to account for transient population density and is often an inaccurate baseline representation for police contact comparison.
+The data further indicates searches conducted on white contacts have a 52.91% hit rate for contraband.
+Searches conducted on black contacts have a 51.11% hit rate for contraband with Hispanic hits rates at 40.19%, and Asian contacts at 52.63% hit rates.
+Search rates and hit rates cannot be directly attributed to racial bias and on face value cannot be considered as racial profiling based exclusively on contact data.
+The League City Police Department, in previous years, has attempted to measure police contacts against the baseline measurement of US Census data.
+Recent, academic research suggest the use of US Census data fails to account for transient population density and is often an inaccurate baseline representation for police contact comparison.
 In addition, US Census data fails to provide accurate information on the amount of League City residents with access to motor vehicle transportation.

 One method of addressing potential patterns of bias-based policing is intrapopulation comparison of sworn personnel, benchmarking, and outcome analysis.
 The proposed metric of intrapopulation comparison assigns a score to each officer based on search rate and hit rate across ethnic categories.
-Officers who deviate from the central tendency significantly are flagged and more carefully examined.
-The cross-comparison of search ratios and hit rates for contraband found across both ethnic and non-ethnic contacts can help identify a threshold of suspicion used by individual officers before searching persons of a given race.
+Officers who deviate from the central tendency, significantly, are flagged and more carefully examined.
+The cross comparison of search ratios and hit rates for contraband found across both ethnic and non-ethnic contacts can help identify a threshold of suspicion used by individual officers before searching persons of a given race.
 In 2016, Stanford University's open policing project provided publicly accessible code and examples for examining racial profiling data.
 These modern methods of analysis are superior to the utilization of demographic census or commuter data because officers are compared to each other, isolating personnel who are statistically different from the peer group.

-League City Police Department has taken additional steps to measure individual officer activity by actively reviewing mobile video recordings of violator contacts, deploying a body-worn camera program, providing anti-bias training, and deploying database analytical reports in an effort to identify inappropriate conduct and/or patterns of racial disparity.
-The League City Police Department also utilizes Microsoft Power BI to aggregate data from Central Square's mobile racial profiling module.
+League City Police Department has taken additional steps to measure individual officer activity by actively reviewing mobile video recordings of violator contacts, deploying a body worn camera program, providing anti-bias training, and deploying database analytical reports in an effort to identify inappropriate conduct and/or patterns of racial disparity.
+The League City Police Department also utilizes Microsoft Power BI to aggregate data from Central Square's mobile racial profiling.
 This proactive approach to data analysis allows the agency to examine individual officer contact data for disparity in contact rates, search rates, and hit rates along ethnic categories.

-The information and analysis provided in this report serve as evidence that the League City Police Department has, once again, complied with the Texas Racial Profiling Law.
+The information and analysis provided in this report serves as evidence that the League City Police Department has, once again, complied with the Texas Racial Profiling Law.